 As the cost of everything continues to rise, many people are finding themselves running out funds before their next payday.
 Some are turning to payday loans or cash advance stores just to make ends meet.
 However, many people are not aware of the total cost of payday loans.
 Many payday borrowers don’t understand that a $15 or $20 fee for borrowing $100 is actually quite expensive.
-It means the Annual Percentage Rate (APR) is actually around 400%!
+It means the Annual Percentage Rate (APR) is actually around 400 percent!
 Not many people would accept this APR on a credit card, but accept it willingly when taking out a payday loan.
 One reason payday lending companies charge such a high APR is because they don’t do credit checks and they are assuming all the risk in the loan.
 Many borrowers have poor credit and have few options for borrowing.

 Payday loans are also known as: cash advance loans, check advance loans, post-dated check loans or deferred deposit loans.
 They all work the same way.
 A consumer writes a check or completes an electronic transfer form for the amount of the loan plus the fees.
 The payday lender then gives the consumer the loan amount minus the fees.
 The fee can be based on a percentage of the value of the check or a set amount for the increments of money borrowed (for example, $20 for every $100 borrowed).
 The check is then deposited or electronically submitted for payment on the consumer’s next payday.
 If the consumer realizes that the money won’t be available on the payday they can “roll over” or extend the loan for an additional fee.